Six of Sarah Ferguson’s companies wound down after Epstein links revealed

 According to Companies House, an application to strike off each company was filed after new revelations about Sarah’s contact with the paedophile financier came to light

-Six companies linked to Sarah Ferguson are being wound down following the release of the Epstein files, Companies House documents show.
+Six companies linked to Sarah Ferguson are being wound down following the most recent release of Epstein files, Companies House documents show.

-An application to strike off each company was filed after new revelations about Sarah’s contact with the paedophile financier Jeffrey Epstein came to light with the publication of millions of documents by US authorities, according to Companies House.
+An application to strike off each company was filed with Companies House after new revelations about the former Duchess of York’s contact with the paedophile financier Jeffrey Epstein came to light with the publication of millions of documents by US authorities.

 In documents released last month, the former duchess appears to say to Epstein: “I am at your service.
 Just marry me.”

-In an email exchange from September 21 2011, she apparently wrote: “Don’t know if you are still on this bbm but heard from The Duke that you have had a baby boy.
+In an email exchange from 21 September 2011, she apparently wrote: “Don’t know if you are still on this bbm [phone number] but heard from The Duke that you have had a baby boy.

 The email is then followed up with a message saying: “You have disappeared.